-Welded wire fabric shall conform to ASTM A185 or A497.
+Welded wire fabric shall conform to ASTM A1064.

 Steel Reinforcing Bars shall conform to ASTM A615, Grade 60 or ASTM A706, Grade 60.

 Welding of reinforcing steel shall conform to the Structural Welding Code, Reinforcing Steel (AWS D1.4) of the American Welding Society.